 You will pick up your social occasion permit at a Liquor Mart, liquor vendor or specialty wine store.
 You will be asked on your social occasion permit application to specify which location you will be picking up our social occasion permit.
 Your chosen location will receive your social occasion permit once we approve it.

-You can have a raffle at social occasion permit events such as socials and bud, spud and steak fundraisers, as long as you have a licence from us for the raffle.
+You can have a raffle at social occasion permit events, as long as you have a licence from us for the raffle.
 For more information on raffles, please click here.

 If you’re bringing liquor into a venue, you need a social occasion permit.
 If the venue is providing the liquor, your event will fall under the venue’s liquor licence and you will not require a social occasion permit.
 You should discuss liquor requirements with your venue before filling out a social occasion permit application.

 If you’re having your event on your private residential property, you don’t need a permit as long as you’re not selling liquor.

 If you’re at least 18 years old, you can apply for a social occasion permit for yourself or on behalf of an organization.